Modern Cloth Nappy & Sanitary Products Rebate

 • The applicant must be a Town of Bassendean property owner or strata company.
 Currently no applications will be accepted from tenants.

-• Corner blocks may apply, the area to be transformed on at least one of the verges must be over 20m2
+• Corner blocks may apply, the area to be transformed on at least one of the verges must be over 20m2.

 • The current verge must not be an existing native/waterwise garden.

-• Successful applicants must remove grass or hard surfaces prior to planting, complete all works and submitted the rebate information before 1 September 2023.
-NOTE: Any applicants accepted into the program who do not complete the transformation by 1 September 2023 will not be able to participate in the program again for the following two years.
+• Successful applicants must remove grass or hard surfaces prior to planting, complete all works and submitted the rebate information before 1 September 2025.
+NOTE: Any applicants accepted into the program who do not complete the transformation by 1 September 2025 will not be able to participate in the program again for the following two years.

 • Successful applicants must include 5-10cm of coarse mulch (woodchip or tree prunings) and waterwise plants (local native plants preferred).
 The Water Corporation's Waterwise Plant Directory (Waterwise Plants Perth & WA | Water Saving & Drought Tolerant Plants (watercorporation.com.au)) and the Town’s Verge Treatments Guidelines (Verges » Town of Bassendean) provide information on some suitable plants.